Treatment for headaches

 Headache is pain arising from the head or upper neck of the body.
 The pain originates from the tissues and structures surrounding the skull or the brain because the brain itself has no nerves that give rise to the sensation of pain (pain fibers).

-Almost everyone will experience headaches at some time.
+Almost everyone will experience headaches at some point.
 Severe or sinister conditions do not cause most headaches.
 However, people understandably worry if headaches seem different (either particularly severe, particularly frequent, or unusual in any other way).
 The most common worry is that the headache is a symptom of a brain tumor.

 Headaches can be more complicated than most people realize.
 Different kinds can have symptoms, happen for unique reasons, and need different treatments.